Herschel Walker: Minnesota Vikings

 Walker's trade to Minnesota was initially considered by many as supplying the Vikings with the "missing piece" for a Super Bowl run; however, over time, as the Cowboys' fortunes soared and the Vikings' waned, it became viewed as, perhaps, the most lopsided trade in NFL history.
 From the moment he arrived in Minneapolis, "Herschel Mania" erupted.
 After a 2½ hour practice where he studied 12 offensive plays, Walker debuted against the Green Bay Packers.

 He received three standing ovations from the record Metrodome crowd of 62,075, producing a Vikings win after four successive losses and 14 of the prior 18 games with the Packers.
+In 42 total games with the Vikings, he ultimately ran for 2,264 yards with 20 touchdowns while catching 86 passes.
 Scout.com says, "Walker was never used properly by the coaching brain trust."
-However, the Vikings would not make the playoffs, let alone the Super Bowl, in Walker's two full seasons there.
+In Walker's total tenure with the Vikings, he reached the playoffs just one time with them, doing so in the 1989 season.
+Facing the San Francisco 49ers in the Divisional Round, he carried the ball nine times for 29 yards while catching two passes for 14 yards and taking five kicks for 97 yards as the 49ers walloped the Vikings 41–13.

 "Herschel the Turkey", a mock honor given out by the Star Tribune newspaper to inept Minnesota sports personalities, is named for him.